amerorchis/HTML_to_Jupyter_Notebook_Conversion/README.md

 Arguments:

-- `input.html`: Path to the input HTML file (required)
+- `input.html`: Path to the input HTML file (required) (this must be saved locally, the program can't retrieve by URL yet)
-- `-o output.ipynb` or `--output output.ipynb`: Path to the output .ipynb file (optional, defaults to 'output.ipynb')
+- `-o output.ipynb` or `--output output.ipynb`: Path to the output .ipynb file (optional, defaults to the name the html file had before, with the ipynb extension)

 Example: